cmseaton42/task-easy/README.md

 >
 > Scheduled tasks _MUST_ be functions that return _promises_.
 This works well with async functions or with ES2017 `ASYNC/AWAIT` functions.

 Now, that we have a task to schedule, let's schedule some tasks.
-The `.schedule` method takes three arguments, the task to call, an array of arguments, and a priority oject to that is associated with the scheduled task.
+The `.schedule` method takes three arguments, the task to call, an array of arguments, and a priority object that is associated with the scheduled task.
 It will return a promise that will resolve or reject once the task has been ran.

 ```js
 // .schedule accepts the task signature,